kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 Talk to the new scientist in the fossil room of the Cinnabar Lab to get started.
 For a small fee, a gene sequence listing the clone's new DV values in order is randomly determined.
 If the clone's DVs are acceptable, you may pay a larger fee to gestate the clone.
-Pro-Tip: This makes it possible to selectively breed for shiny pokemon in a more realistic way.
+Hint: This makes it possible to selectively breed for shiny pokemon in a more realistic way.

 Example of selecting for a shiny pokemon:
 - A shiny pokemon in gen 2 has the 2-byte hex value of $XAAA for its DVs.